yjxiong/temporal-segment-networks/README.md

 ```

 ### Get trained models
-The trained models are in Caffe style, consisting of specifications in Protobuf messages, and model weights.
+We provided the trained model weights in Caffe style, consisting of specifications in Protobuf messages, and model weights.
 In the codebase we provide the model spec for UCF101 and HMDB51.
 The model weights can be downloaded by running the script